rev-net/memo/memo.md

 This memo makes the case for revnets and $REV. It is delivered in 3 parts:
 1. **What's the big deal?:** Provides context about the problem and how revnets are positioned to play a role in shaping the future.
-2. **What are the terms?:** Includes specifics of how you are invited to participate as investors, and an FAQ.
+2. **What are the terms?:** Includes specifics of how you are invited to participate as investors.
 3. **What do they look like?:** Illustrates the opportunity with examples, case studies, and a peak into various game changing revnets being planned.

 Inso doing, it'll also lay out the strategy for the future of Juicebox DAO ($JBX), whose upcoming Juicebox V4 protocol will host a fee collecting project modeled as a revnet.